woltapp/wolt_modal_sheet/README.md

 ## Design Guidelines

-This document outlines the design guidelines for the modal sheet component, including breakpoints, safe areas, and behavior across different devices as per our design system specs and Material 3 guidelines.
+This section outlines the design guidelines for the modal sheet component, including breakpoints, safe areas, scroll logic, and behavior across different devices.
+The guidelines are based on the Wolt design system specs.

 ### Overview